syncfusion-content/winui-docs/winui/Pyramid-Chart/Selection.md

 # Selection in WinUI Pyramid Chart (SfPyramidChart)

-Pyramid Chart supports selection that allows you to select a segment in a chart by using [ChartSelectionBehavior]().
+Pyramid chart supports selection that allows to select a segment in the chart by using [ChartSelectionBehavior]().

-## Define selection behavior
+## Enable selection

-YCreate an instance [ChartSelectionBehavior]() and add it to the Behaviors collection of pyramid chart.
-And Need to set the [SelectionBrush]() property in pyramid chart.
+To enable the selection in chart, create an instance of [ChartSelectionBehavior]() and add it to the `Behaviors` collection of pyramid chart.
+And also need to set the [SelectionBrush]() property to highlight the segment in the pyramid chart.

 {% tabs %}